-The discs found between each of the vertebrae in the spine are made up of two components, and the outer of these is known as the annulus.
-The annulus is tough and durable, and it is critical for providing stability for the spine.
-However, this portion of the spinal disc can wear down and become torn or cracked.
-If this does occur, it can lead to a number of other back problems.
+The discs found between each of the vertebrae in the spine are made up of two components, and the outer of these is known as the annulus fibrosus.
+The annulus fibrosus is tough and durable, and it is critical for providing stability for the spine.
+However, this portion of the spinal disc can wear down and develop annular tears.
+If this does occur, these tears can lead to a number of other back problems.

 What is an Intervertebral Disc Made Of?